Understanding Your Cycle

 When are you fertile?

 With training, you can learn to accurately read and chart the signs of your body.
-Your knowledge will give you as much control over whether you get pregnant or not as most contraceptive methods.
-The rate of success in avoiding pregnancy is 99.5 percent, higher than real women get using the Pill.
+Your knowledge will give you as much control over whether or not you get pregnant as most contraceptive methods.
+The rate of success in avoiding pregnancy for those using fertility awareness methods is up to 99.5 percent—comparable or surpassing the rates of success in using the Pill.

 To learn how to chart these natural biomarkers of fertility to the point where you can avoid pregnancy at better typical effectiveness rates than the Pill, your next steps are to choose an evidence-based Fertility Awareness Based Method, and become trained by a certified instructor.
 Click here to learn more about getting started.